Ready for Change: Individual Therapy

 Length of Time

 How long you stay in therapy depends on you.
 Some people see a degree of symptom relief after the first 30-days.
 For sustainable change, 6 months to a year or longer may be more realistic.
 Remember, it could have taken 15-40 years for the behaviors you’re trying to change to develop.
+It takes time and patience to truly adjust adaptive behaviors and feel more comfortable in your body.

 I find that focusing on the process is more important than a focus on time.
 Impatience is not generally a productive or kind partner to change.
 And I firmly believe that change is possible for everyone.